Frequently Asked Questions About Cervical Cancer

 What causes cervical cancer?

-Nearly all cervical cancer is caused the human papillomavirus (HPV).
-HPV is one of the most common sexually transmitted infections in the United States; it is estimated that more than half of adults will get HPV.
-There are 120 different types of HPV, over 30 of which can infect the genitals.
-Genital types of HPV are either low-risk or high-risk based on how likely it is that they may cause cervical or other gynecological cancers; HPV types 16 and 18 cause 70% of cervical cancer cases.
+Nearly all cervical cancer is caused by the human papillomavirus (HPV).
+HPV is one of the most common sexually transmitted infections in the United States; it is estimated that more than half of sexually active adults will get HPV.
+There are 120 different types of HPV, more than 30 of which can infect the genitals.
+Genital types of HPV are either low-risk or high-risk based on how likely it is that they may cause cervical or other gynecological cancers.

-- Not following up with your health care provider if you have had a Pap test result that is not normal
+- Not following up with your health care provider if you have had an abnormal result from a screening test

 - Having HIV, the virus that causes AIDS, or another condition that makes it hard for your body to fight off health problems